 You are speaking on behalf of your organisation and on your own behalf.
 If you must leave out any part of this, leave out yourself.

-Be brief, your speech should be no longer than 2 or 3 minutes
+Be brief, your speech should be no longer than 2 - 4 minutes.

-This should be obvious but just last week, a mistake like this took centre-stage at an event I attended.
+This should be obvious but only recently, a mistake like this took centre-stage at an event I attended.

 At the last-minute, the person originally delivering the feature address could not attend.
 Since no one told the person moving the vote of thanks and since she was working primarily behind the scenes...you can guess what happened.

-Group the speakers/performers and thank each group.
+If there are several items on the programme: Divide the speakers/performers into groups and thank each group.
 This includes the choir.

-Thank relevant persons who are not on the program...But have contributed to the event
+Should you thank persons who are not on the program but have contributed to the event?

 This is often hotly debated and for good reason.

 Just thank the guest speaker for the time she or he took to prepare and deliver the speech.
-Lying about how great the speech was is not an option.
+Lying about how great the speech was, is not one of your options.

 Just like how your vote of thanks has a proper opening, you must bring it to a proper close.
-You may choose any of the many ways you can end a speech.
+You may choose any of the many ways you can end any other speech.
 But just remember these critical points about ending the vote of thanks: